ICHEC-learn/python-hpc/_episodes/05-cffi.md

 Our first step is to create a python "build" file.
 This is similar to how we worked with Cython.
 We need to set up an `ffi.builder` handle, then using `ffi.cdef` create a new ffi-object.
 We will also introduce the `ffibuilder.set_source` function which gives the name of the extension module to produce, and we input some C source code as a string as an argument.
-This C code needs to make the declarated functions, types and globals available.
+This C code needs to make the declared functions, types and globals available.
 The code below represents what we are putting into our file which we will call `API_add_build.py`

 ~~~